 To get the most out of the Chaga benefits for hair, you can either add the mushroom powder to your diet or use it in your hair.
 Some ways to enjoy the benefits of Chaga mushrooms growing in hair include:

-An ideal way to enjoy Chagas mushrooms benefits for hair, Chaga broth is extremely easy to make.
+This is an ideal way to enjoy Chagas mushrooms benefits for hair.
+And if you know how to use Chaga mushroom powder, you probably already know that Chaga broth is extremely easy to make.

 Chaga Hair Mask

 A Chaga hair mask is beneficial for brittle hair.